 Well, it is very hard to estimate the exact death toll due to no proper institution at that time.
-However, the experts often estimate the number by considering different sources and conditions.
+However, experts often estimate the number by considering different sources and conditions.
 Above all, the most accurate figure could somewhere between 100 to 200 million people.
 That’s too much.
 We should also consider that in those days the normal population was also lower than today’s population.

-The decline in European population
+The decline in the European population

 Black death results in a massive decline in the European population.
-There was massive shortage of food as well cause the rats took everything away.
-The crop failure and lack food resulted the people to gather in the cities.
+There was a massive shortage of food as well cause the rats took everything away.
+The crop failure and lack of food resulted in the people to gather in the cities.
 Ultimately, this led to the perfect environment for the disease to spread.